Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Abstract

 \section{Abstract}

-This paper presents low-complexity tensor completion algorithms and their efficient implementation to reconstruct highly oscillatory operators discretized as $n\times n$ matrices.
-The underlying tensor decomposition is based on the reshaping of the input matrix and its butterfly decomposition into an order $\mathcal O (\log n)$ tensor.
-The reshaping of the input matrix into a tensor allows for representation of the butterfly decomposition as a tensor decomposition with dense tensors.
-This leads to efficient utilization of the existing software infrastructure for dense and sparse tensor computations.
-We propose two tensor completion algorithms in the butterfly format, using alternating least squares and gradient-based optimization, as well as a novel strategy that uses low-rank matrix completion to efficiently generate an initial guess for the proposed algorithms.
+We address the problem of recovering highly oscillatory operators, represented as $n\times n$ matrices with a fixed set of observed entries.
+Given that these matrices can be well compressed by butterfly matrix decomposition of $L=\mathcal{O}(\log n)$ levels requiring only $\mathcal \mathcal{O} (n \log n)$ degrees of freedom, we propose a novel reformulation of the butterfly structure as a compact tensor network.
+Specifically, we reshape the input matrix as an order $2L+2$ dense tensor, and cast its butterfly decomposition as a tensor network consisting of order $L+3$ dense tensors.
+This enables efficient utilization of the existing software infrastructure for dense and sparse tensor computations.
+Next, we propose several tensor completion algorithms based on the tensor reformulation of butterfly format, and compare them against algorithms using the quantized tensor train (QTT) format.
+These algorithms leverage popular completion methods such as alternating least squares, gradient-based optimization, and alternating directions fitting.
+Moreover, we propose a novel strategy that uses low-rank matrix completion to efficiently generate an initial guess for the proposed algorithms.
 To demonstrate the efficiency and applicability of our proposed algorithms, we perform three numerical experiments using simulated oscillatory operators in seismic applications.
-In these experiments, we use $\mathcal O (n \log n)$ observed entries in the input matrix and demonstrate an $\mathcal{O}(n\log^3 n)$ computational cost of the proposed algorithms, leading to a speedup of orders of magnitudes per iteration for large matrices compared to the low-rank matrix and quantized tensor-train completion.
-Moreover, the proposed butterfly completion algorithms, equipped with the novel initial guess generation strategy, achieve reconstruction errors that are smaller by an order of magnitude, enabling accurate recovery of the underlying structure compared to the state-of-the-art completion algorithms.
+In these experiments, we use $\mathcal O (n \log n)$ observed entries in the input matrix and demonstrate an $\mathcal{O}(n\log^3 n)$ computational cost of the proposed algorithms, leading to speedups of orders of magnitude and significant accuracy improvements for large matrices compared to state-of-the-art low-rank matrix and QTT tensor completion algorithms.